ridarafisyed/ridarafisyed/README.md

   • Heroku
   • AWS
   • VSCode
+🔭 I’m currently working on react and django projects
+🌱 I’m currently learning flutter
+👯 I’m looking to collaborate on any thing that suits my skill set 💬 Ask me about frontend and backend development and deployment 📫 How to reach me: email me @ ridarafisyed@gmail.com' ⚡ Fun fact: I love to do illustration
 <!--
 **ridarafisyed/ridarafisyed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with ...

-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->